-If you are arriving by car, you can leave it the car park of the Sligo Rugby Football Club and easily access the trailhead, located just across the road.
+If you are arriving by car, you can leave it in the car park of the Sligo Rugby Football Club and easily access the trailhead, located just across the road.
 The trail is in excellent condition, and the beginning of it is wide enough for two people to walk hand in hand.

-From the viewpoint, the path changes to grip-covered wooden steps that will bring you through a beautiful wooded area after which the trail becomes natural – and can be muddy in wet weather conditions – all the way to the top of the mountain.
+From this viewpoint, the path changes to grip-covered wooden steps that will bring you through a beautiful wooded area after which the trail becomes natural – and can be muddy in wet weather conditions – all the way to the top of the mountain.

 Getting to the trailhead

 The Queen Maeve Trail is located on Strandhill Road, right across the road from the Sligo Rugby Club.
 Next to it is the beautifully preserved 200-year-old thatched house known as Dolly’s Cottage and the trail can be easily reached from both Strandhill and Sligo town.

 - By bus | If you don’t have a car, you can catch an early morning bus from Sligo to the Sligo Rugby Club.
 You can stock up on essential snacks and drinks at the nearby gas station before heading for the top.
 Keep in mind though, that the bus service only runs more or less once per hour.